MSN - Master of Science in Nursing

 Be the one to MEET the need.

 With the shortage of nurse educators, the MSN with emphasis in nursing education has become a popular program.
-This emphasis addresses the growing need for nurse educators so additional students can be admitted to nursing programs.
+This emphasis addresses the growing need for professionals who teach nursing so additional students can be admitted to nursing programs.

-The MSN with emphasis in nursing education focuses on online teaching or simulation preparing RNs to become the classroom leaders for the next generation of qualified nurses.
+The Master’s degree in nursing with emphasis in nursing education focuses on online teaching or simulation preparing RNs to become the classroom leaders for the next generation of qualified nurses.
 The courses in the nursing education core provide teaching and learning in the following subjects:

 - Program and curriculum